oracle-livelabs/analytics-ai/nba-whatif/introduction/introduction.md

 Not only does "what if" analysis provide an opportunity to test scenarios using real world data, but it also affords users the chance to predict and mitigate potentially unforeseen risks.
 Using this technique to develop strategies proves to be invaluable in time-critical decision making such as NBA coaching and disaster preparedness.

-Estimated Workshop Time: 45 Minutes (This estimate is for the entire workshop - it is the sum of the estimates provided for each of the labs included in the workshop.)
+Estimated Workshop Time: 45 Minutes

 ### Objectives